LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Well-built and well-managed health information systems constitute an essential part of providing good health care.
 Health care is delivered for people by people.
 Health care starts when people are born (even earlier) and ends when people pass away.
-Sometimes, the relative share of health care in our lives appears negligible, for example, when we are in good health, living our “normal daily lives.”
+Sometimes, the relative share of health care in our lives appears negligible, for example, when we are in good health, living our "normal daily lives."
 Sometimes, the relative share of health care is intensive, for example, for persons suffering from a severe acute disease and as inpatients in hospitals.
 Sometimes, it is in between, for example, for persons with chronic diseases needing medication or other therapeutic measures on a regular basis.

 The authors of this book have been involved in managing health information systems for many years, some of us for decades.